omigroup/omigroup/README.md

 Are you passionate about the metaverse?
 Join us!

 Informal discussions are happening on discord, [join our Discord](https://discord.gg/NJtT9grz5E).
-However, if you want to catch up on topics, ask questions, or propose new ideas we highly encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMI/discussions), and come to [one of our meetings](#meetings).
+However, if you want to catch up on topics, ask questions, or discuss new ideas we highly encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMI/discussions), and come to [one of our meetings](#meetings).

+If you'd like to submit a proposal for a specification or other work item.
+Please see the [PROCESS](./PROCESS) document.

 ## W3C Metaverse Interoperability Community Group